 The U.S. trade deficit shrank in July, according to the Commerce Department, but bilateral gaps in goods trade with key trading partners widened.
-The closely watched deficit with China grew by 9.4% as the bruising Sino-U.S. trade war raged on and the deficit with the European Union hit a record high.
+The closely watched deficit with China grew by 9.4% as the bruising Sino-U.S. trade war rages on and deficit with the European Union rose to a record high.

 The political developments in Europe and Hong Kong helped fuel a rally in European stocks, sending them to one-month highs.

-Fresh doubts about the scale of the European Central Bank's stimulus caused the euro to rebound, while the dollar continued its retreat from a more than two-year high against a basket of major world currencies.
+Fresh doubts about the scale of the European Central Bank's stimulus package caused the Euro to rebound, while the dollar continued its retreat from a more than two-year high against a basket of major world currencies.
 The pound sterling recovered as efforts to stop a no-deal Brexit advanced.

-Oil prices rose with the tide, with WTI crude on track for its biggest daily percentage increase since June 10, boosted by easing geopolitical tensions and the positive news about China's services sector.
+Oil prices rose with the tide, boosted by easing geopolitical tensions and the positive news about China's services sector.

-Gold inched higher amid remaining economic concerns in the shadow of the U.S.-China trade, but the precious metal still hovered below its six-year peak.
+Gold dipped on receding global political risks, but remaining economic concerns in the shadow of the U.S.-China trade war kept the precious metal near a six-year peak.